rosado/cloak/README.markdown

 It's not an `ant` or `maven` replacement.

 Dependencies
 ------------

+To compile Cloak, put clojure.jar in the `lib` directory.

 Cloak requires rosado.math.graph and rosado.io, my helper libraries which are in the lib directory and available as [libs4clj][mylibs]